claudecodeguide.dev

 ScenarioUseWhy

-Quick context switch (< 5 min)git stash + branchFaster setup
+Quick context switch (under 5 min)git stash + branchFaster setup

 Working on two things simultaneouslyWorktreeBoth accessible at once